Listing Appointment Setting Scripts (2026): Door + Phone

 Missed Appointment Recovery

 They booked, then ghosted.
-Don't get emotional.
-Call within 24 hours with zero attitude.
+Don't take it personally.
+Call within 24 hours with zero attitude, and if you only get voicemail, use one of my voicemail scripts that get callbacks.

 5 door-knocking scripts that open conversations